Snowflyt/typroof/README.md

 }

-// The `registerToEqual` function is called somewhere before code analysis is executed.
+// The `registerToEqual` function is called somewhere before code analysis is executed. export const registerToEqual = () => {
-// If you need to define custom matchers, you should call the corresponding `registerTo...`
-// function first — The `typroof.config.ts` file is a good place to do this. export const registerToEqual = () => {
   // If it is a type level only matcher (i.e. The related validator returns a boolean type),
   // the third argument is a boolean indicating whether the validation step is passed.